 Select the content of your template from your Google document and copy it.

 In Gmail, compose a new message.
 Paste the content of your template into the body of your message.

 3. Send your newsletter through YAMM

-By combining Google Docs with YAMM, you will be able to create pretty newsletter in a few clicks.
-As long as you are not using complex elements (see 'WARNING' paragraph), YAMM will keep all the formatting in your email sent!
+By combining Google Docs with YAMM, you can create pretty newsletters in a few clicks.
+As long as you are not using complex elements, YAMM will keep all the formatting in your email sent.